Rialto building group, Melbourne: Winfield Building, 487–495 Collins Street

-Originally built as the Wool Exchange building in 1891, the architects were Charles D’Ebro and Richard Speight Jnr.
+The Winfield Building, built as the Wool Exchange building in 1891, was designed by Charles D'Ebro and Richard Speight Jnr.
 It had a front section of offices, and a much larger rear section of stores of various sizes, stretching the full block back to Flinders Lane.
 The front section is an example of the Queen Anne style, in red brick with detailing in cement render including banding across the facade, double height arches, scrolled and broken pediments, a high gable and a circular corner turret.
 Built at the same time as the Rialto, the two corner turrets face each other across the gap formed by the laneway between them, originally called Winfield Square.
 The building was Melbourne's first amalgamated wool exchange and incorporated an auction hall (in the rear section) which brought together all Melbourne wool sales, until they left for a new location in 1914.
 Other tenants in the rear stores included the Melbourne Chilled Butter Company and Melbourne Cool Storage Co.

 From the mid 1920s it became known as the Winfield Building, presumably after the laneway between it and the Rialto.
 The rear stores were demolished in 1978, and in 1984 a new rear wing was built similar to that of the Rialto as part of their joint redevelopment into an hotel, originally the Menzies at the Rialto.